-C&W was founded in New York City in 1917 by the late J. Clydesdale Cushman and the late Bernard Wakefield, Mr. Cushman's grandfather and great uncle, respectively.
+Cushman & Wakefield was founded in New York City in 1917 by the late J. Clydesdale Cushman and the late Bernard Wakefield, Mr. Cushman's grandfather and great uncle, respectively, who married sisters.

-Mr. Cushman has been involved in major office leasing, build-to-suit, building and land sale and acquisition, sale/leaseback, surplus property/space disposition, strategic planning, and consulting assignments throughout the United States and internationally, with his specialty being office leasing brokerage, more specifically representing tenants.
+During his 57-year career in commercial real estate, Mr. Cushman has been involved in: major office leases; build-to-suits; land purchases, assemblages and sales; building sales and acquisitions; surplus property/space dispositions; and strategic planning and consulting assignments throughout the United States and internationally.
+His specialty is office leasing, more specifically representing tenants.

 - Founding member and first President (1983-1984) of the Houston Office Leasing Brokers Association (HOLBA), 1983 to present.

-- Owner, along with John Cushman, of Zaca Mesa Winery in Santa Barbara County, California, 1987 to present.
+- Former owner, along with John Cushman, of Cushman Winery Corporation (Zaca Mesa Winery) in Santa Barbara County, California, 1988-2020; sold ownership position in 2020.